rocicorp/diff-server/README2.md

 * Running a JavaScript interpreter inside [wasmi](https://github.com/paritytech/wasmi) - this is a whitelist approach that was built from the ground-up for determinism, but it's slow
 * Running inside a forked [Otto](https://github.com/robertkrimen/otto) that enforced determinism - also slow

 I think that we do not need determinism to be rock-solid because we will detect non-deterministic transactions automatically during sync.
-All we need to do is make non-deterministic transactions hard to trigger by accident, and the deterministic.js approach is sufficient for that.
+All we need to do is make non-deterministic transactions hard to trigger by accident, and the deterministic.js approach is sufficient for that while allowing us to use a modern JIT'd VM for performance.

 ## Invoking Transactions